UtrechtUniversity/yoda/docs/administration/installing-metadata-schemas.md

 Below a description of the needed files per schema (using the default schema as example):

 **metadata.json**
-  An JSON file describing the metadata form
+  A JSON file describing the metadata form

 **research.xsd**
   A schema describing the elements and their type of a yoda-metadata.xml